 A common misconception is that motivation in the workplace is primarily based on monetary rewards.
 It’s not always possible to give your employees a raise every time they do well, and surprisingly it might not be the strongest incentive either.
-A 2013 study by Make Their Day and Badgeville revealed that 83% of employees surveyed found recognition for contributions to be more fulfilling than rewards and gifts.
-Another 88% believed praise from managers in particular was either very or extremely motivating.
+A study by Make Their Day and Badgeville revealed that 83% of employees found recognition for contributions to be more fulfilling than rewards and gifts.
+Another 88% believed praise from managers was very - or even extremely motivating.

-Positive feedback lets your employees know that they’re valued by the company and is especially important for building confidence in newer employees.
-It’s also helpful to give positive feedback when an employee improves in an area they had previously had difficulty with, making it very useful as a follow up to constructive feedback.
+Positive feedback lets your employees know they’re valued by their team members, their managers and by the company, and contributes to building confidence in newer employees.
+You can also give positive feedback when an employee improves in an area they had previously had difficulty with, making it very useful as a follow up to constructive feedback.

-Don’t forget that your top performers also need positive feedback.
-Many managers tend to neglect their top performers when it comes to feedback because they see it more as a tool for helping improve the performance of employees who are struggling.
-Recognizing them for their efforts and showing appreciation are important steps to retaining your top talent.
+And let’s not forget your top performers!
+While they may be doing really well and never skip a beat, their efforts should also be recognized.
+Many managers tend to neglect their top performers when it comes to feedback, because they see it more as a tool for helping improve performance and consider top performers don’t need any help.
+But they are working hard and their efforts shouldn’t be taken for granted!
+Recognizing them and showing appreciation are important steps to retaining your top talent.

-While creating a positive feedback culture starts with managers, encouraging your employees to give positive feedback to each other is the step that will diffuse and institutionalize the practice within the office.
+While creating a positive feedback culture starts with managers, everyone at the company should be encouraged to share positive feedback with one another.
 The Make Their Day/Badgeville study reported that 76% of respondents saw praise from peers as very or extremely motivating.
-Peer-to-peer feedback can inspire better interpersonal relationships between employees and boost team spirit.
+This will help strengthen your feedback culture.

 How to give positive feedback: